AlxcNL/Data-Technologies-public/Workshops/Workshop 2 - Advanced SQL/2 - Views.md

 ```
 In this syntax we start by setting the `name` of the view after `CREATE VIEW`.
 By optionally using `IF NOT EXISTS` option we can prevent creating a view that might already exist.
 After the `AS` we start our `SELECT` query, this is called a view defining query.
 The query can retrieve data from one or more tables, it acts as a normal query.

+> [!NOTE]
-> **Note:** A view always shows up-to-date data!
+> A view always shows up-to-date data!
 The database engine recreates the view, every time a user queries it.

 <br>